brennier/quicktex/README.md

-## Vimtexer is a template expander, specifically for quickly writing LaTeX
+## Vimtexer is a template expander for quickly writing LaTeX

 Preset keywords are expanded into other literal keypresses.
 These expansions are filetype specifc.
 For example, if you using the default dictionaries, then typing 'prf' in a tex file will replace the word and expand into: